Understanding DMARC Reports| EasyDMARC

 However, reading Aggregate reports can be challenging because of their format, and Failure reports are cumbersome to deal with.
 At EasyDMARC, we make DMARC reports user-friendly and readable.
 With our dashboard, you can stop digging for important information and simply act on visualized data.

 EasyDMARC offers access to both types of DMARC reporting.
-If you’re a free-tier user, you might already be receiving free DMARC reporting.
-You can configure our platform to send you more detailed Failure or Aggregate reports in the Plus tier and above.
+You might already receive free DMARC reporting if you’re a free-tier user.
+You can configure our platform to send more detailed Failure or Aggregate reports in the Plus tier and above.

 Contact our support team if you have questions about our DMARC reporting tools.